9938 Chillicothe Road (Rt. 306)

 Lat: 41° 35' 49.877" N

 The 390 acres of Chapin Forest Reservation are

 known for distinctive rock formations and majestic forests.
-Wander through 5.3 miles of mature woodland trails comprised of beech, maple, oak, tulip and hemlock.
+Wander, cross-country ski or snowshoe through nearly six miles of trails by mature woodland trails comprised of beech, maple, oak, tulip and hemlock.
 Stop by Quarry Pond and walk Lucky Stone Loop Trail.

 Frederic H. Chapin purchased

 the property in 1949 and donated it to the

 of Ohio.
 Under a lease agreement with the Ohio Department of Natural Resources Division of Forestry, Lake Metroparks manages Chapin Forest Reservation.
 The ledges, or rocky outcroppings of Sharon conglomerate, were formed about 300 million years ago, long before glaciers slid across northern Ohio.
 To protect the fragile vegetation and for safety reasons, access to the ledges area is restricted to guided walks, which are regularly offered throughout the year.

 Sandstone from Quarry Pond and the adjacent streambed were part of a stone quarry that operated during the 1800s.
 Berea sandstone from this site supplied the foundations for many local buildings, including the Kirtland Temple, which was completed in 1836.